 The pay of the Chief Executive, Executive team and all staff are reviewed annually and normally increases in accordance with average earnings to reflect a cost of living adjustment.
-In view of the nature of the Charity, the Trustees, on the recommendation of the Finance, Audit and Risk Committee (in its role as the committee tasked with reviewing salary levels), benchmark against pay levels in other similar organisations both Charity and commercial.
+In view of the nature of the Charity, the Trustees, on the recommendation of the Finance, Audit and Risk Committee (in its role as the committee tasked with reviewing salary levels), benchmark against pay levels in other hospitality businesses.